 Sports psychology guidelines for sports parents

-Dr. Patrick Cohn explains how parents can help make sport a successful and fun experience for young athletes
+Dr Patrick Cohn explains how parents can help make the sport a successful and fun experience for young athletes.

-Dr. Patrick Cohn explains how parents can help make sport a successful and fun experience for young athletes Sports parents have a big impact on their young superstars.
-A healthy and successful sports experience will depend on the sports parents' ability to instil confidence and self-esteem in athletes.
+Parents have a significant impact on their young superstars.
+A healthy and successful sports experience will depend on the parents' ability to instil confidence and self-esteem in athletes.
 Parents have a tremendous impact on how children will engage in sports.
-I am often asked by parents how they should help their child superstar win at and enjoy their sport.
-Below are some simple guidelines for sports parents to adopt with youth athletes.
+I am often asked by parents how they should help their child superstar win and enjoy their sport.
+Below are some simple guidelines for parents to adopt with youth athletes.

 Guidelines for Sports Parents

 Sports should be fun for kids.
-Treat sport as a game, it is not a business for kids.
-With all the money in professional sports today, it is hard for parents to understand that it is just good fun to young athletes.
-The primary goal should be to have fun and enjoy the healthy competition.
+Treat sport as a game.
+It is not a business for kids.
+With all the money in professional sports today, it is hard for parents to understand that it is just good fun for young athletes.
+The primary goal should be to have fun and enjoy healthy competition.

 Refrain from game-time coaching.
-During competition, it is time to just let them play.
+During a competition, it is time just to let them play.
 All the practice should be set aside because this is the time that athletes need trust in the training and react on the court or field.
 "Just do it" as the saying goes.
-Too much coaching (or over-coaching) can lead to mistakes and cautious performance (called paralysis by over analysis).
-Save the coaching for practice and use encouragement at game time instead.
+Too much coaching (or over-coaching) can lead to mistakes and cautious performance (called paralysis by over-analysis).
+Save the coaching for practice and use encouragement at a game time instead.

 Help your athlete to detach self-esteem from achievement.
 Too many athletes attach self-worth to the level of performance or outcomes.
 Help your young athlete understand that they are a person FIRST who happens to be an athlete instead of an athlete who happens to be a person.
-Success or number of wins should not determine a person's self-esteem.
+Success, or the number of wins, should not determine a person's self-esteem.

 Ask your young athlete the right questions.
 Asking the right questions after competition and games will tell your young athlete what you think is important in sports.
 If you ask, "Did you win?" they will think winning is important.
 If you ask, "Did you have fun?" he or she will assume having fun is important.